|127 Buchanan Hall

 Norman, OK 73019-4076

-Undergraduate, U.S. citizens and permanent residents should submit applications as early as possible, but applications must be received by the Office of Admissions no later than:
+Undergraduate, U.S. citizens and permanent residents applying for freshman admission should submit applications as early as possible, but applications must be received by the Office of Admissions no later than:

-International Students applying for undergraduate admission must observe the following application and credentials deadlines:
+International Students applying for freshman admission must observe the following deadlines:

 *Application deadlines can change between publications of this catalog.
-For the most current information on deadlines, go to http://www.ou.edu/admissions.html, and under “Requirements,” click on the appropriate category of student.
+For the most current information on deadlines, go to www.ou.edu/admissions and click on the Requirements link for the appropriate category of student.

 Applications for international students are processed by the Office of Admissions.
 Assistance after admission is provided by International Student Services.
 International students are considered to be those applicants who require a temporary, non-immigrant United States visa or immigration status.
 Students who have established permanent resident status in the United States are not considered international students.